© Visit Guernsey

 Not just popular during the winter holiday season, mountain resorts offer activities all year round.
 Whether you are transporting skis and snowboards or climbing and hiking gear, ferries offer great value crossings to favourite destinations including Courchevel, Chamonix and Morzine.
 If you enjoy the thrill of mountain winter-sports, why not try the excitement of adrenaline sports in the summer, from white water sports, wild swimming and paragliding to mountaineering and mountain-biking.
 Sail with Brittany Ferries, DFDS, Irish Ferries and P&O Ferries.

-*If you are taking your pet to Northern Ireland or into the European Union you will need to visit the vet at least one month in advance to get an Animal Health Certificate.
+*If you are taking your pet to Ireland or into the European Union you will need to visit the vet at least one month in advance to get an Animal Health Certificate.
 More information about pet travel can be found here.